 Do you travel for several months or are you considering relocating completely?
 Then the best thing to do is to check on site which insurance you can take out for your pet and which services are included.

 For furnished apartments, it is important that the insurance also includes rental damage.
-Our Standard and Premium packages include insurance to cover damages made from pets (excluding dogs).
+Our Standard package includes insurance to cover damages made from pets.

 You should be aware that there may be different laws for pet owners depending on where you are going.
 Especially as far as the entry of pets is concerned, it is advisable to deal with national laws beforehand.
 If you are traveling in Europe, your pet will need an EU Pet Passport.

 Research – different countries have different entry requirements for pets.
 Find out the requirements for your destination country before visiting the vet.
 You will also need to check whether there are any requirements to return to your home country.